Ne0n09/cloudflared-remotefalcon/docs/install/remotefalcon.md

       The configure-rf script will automatically download additional helper scripts and create 'remotefalcon' and 'remotefalcon-backups' directories.

-Make sure you have the following information available to copy and paste as the configuration script will ask for these:
+If you did not run the [automatic configuration](cloudflare.md#automatic-configuration) for Cloudflare then make sure you have the following information available to copy and paste as the configuration script will ask for these:

 - [Cloudflare Tunnel](https://one.dash.cloudflare.com/) token